isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 ~~~~

 The NSEC record is used to prove that something does not exist, by
-providing the name before it, and the name after it.
+providing the name before it and the name after it.
 Using our tiny
 company example, this would be analogous to someone sending an email for
 Bob and our nameless intern responding with with: "I'm sorry, that
 person doesn't work here.
 The name before the location where 'Bob'